KorbinianKuhn/validator/README.md

 - `trimStrings (boolean)`: Remove whitespaces from string.
 Default true.
 - `noEmptyArrays (boolean)`: Disallow empty arrays.
 Default true.
 - `noEmptyObjects (boolean)`: Disallow empty objects.
 Default true.
+- `noUndefinedKeys (boolean)`: Disallow keys that are not defined by the schema.
+Default true.
 - `parseDates (boolean)`: Parse date string to Date objects.
 Default true.

 Every schema and type can get own options which will override the ones of its parent.